rtkaheller/nomic/CURRENT.md

 unclear on the point at issue, then the Judge shall consider game-custom and the spirit of the game before applying other standards.

-**213:** If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.
+**213 (Mutable):** If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.